nuto410/Python_something_useful/README.md

 for copy string, it will conbine them into a line.
 for me , it for throw content to google translate.

+WatermarkVideo.py
+use moviepy package
+add watermark to video.

+WatermarkVideoWithInterval.py
+use moviepy package
+add watermark to video with interval.